llvm/llvm-project/mlir/docs/Bufferization.md

 *   `bufferRelation`: Return `BufferRelation::Equivalent` if the given OpResult is the exact same memref as the aliasing OpOperand after bufferization (in case of in-place bufferization).
-Otherwise, (e.g., they overlap but are not necessarily the exact same memrefs), `BufferRelation::None` should be returned.
-Additional buffer relations will be added in the future, but `BufferRelation::None` is always safe.
+Otherwise, (e.g., they overlap but are not necessarily the exact same memrefs), `BufferRelation::Unknown` should be returned.
+Additional buffer relations will be added in the future, but `BufferRelation::Unknown` is always safe.
 *   `bufferize`: Rewrite the op with the given rewriter.
 Ops should be replaced with `bufferization::replaceOpWithBufferizedValues`.